My Campaigns Tab

 Paused Campaigns can be resumed by selecting Run.

 Click on the Status drop down for the Campaign you want to delete and select Delete.
 Deleting a Campaign will permanently remove it from view.
-Reporting for deleted Campaigns will still be available.
+Reporting for deleted Campaigns is still available.

 Note: Active Campaigns cannot be deleted.